rust-lang/rustc-dev-guide/src/tests/compiletest.md

 ### Ignoring unused revision names

-Normally, revision names mentioned in other headers and error annotations must correspond to an actual revision declared in a `revisions` header.
+Normally, revision names mentioned in other directives and error annotations must correspond to an actual revision declared in a `revisions` directive.
 This is enforced by an `./x test tidy` check.

 If a revision name needs to be temporarily removed from the revision list for